openenclave/openenclave/samples/helloworld/README.md

 SecurityVersion=1
 ```

-These parameters are described in the [Getting started Build And Sign](/docs/GettingStartedDocs/sampledocs/buildandsign.md#signing-the-enclave) document.
+These parameters are described in the [Getting Started Build And Sign](/docs/GettingStartedDocs/sampledocs/buildandsign.md#signing-the-enclave) document.

 ## Host Application

 The host process is what drives the enclave app.
-It is responsible for managing the lifetime of the enclave and invoking enclave methods but should be considered an untrusted component that is never allowed to handle plaintext secrets intended for the enclave.
+It is responsible for managing the lifetime of the enclave and invoking enclave methods, but should be considered an untrusted component that is never allowed to handle plaintext secrets intended for the enclave.

 In this section we will cover how to develop a host to load and run the helloworld enclave we built above.

 ### Develop a host

 There are relatively fewer restrictions on developing a host application compared to authoring an enclave.
 In general, you are free to link your choice of additional libraries into the host application.
 A part of a typical host application job is to manage the life cycle of an enclave.
-Open Enclave SDK provides [Enclave Host Runtime](/docs/GettingStartedDocs/APIsAvaiableToEnclave.md#enclave-host-library) for enclave management.
+The Open Enclave SDK provides [Enclave Host Runtime](/docs/GettingStartedDocs/APIsAvaiableToEnclave.md#enclave-host-library) for enclave management.

 The full source for the host implementation is here: [helloworld/host/host.c](/samples/helloworld/host/host.c)